jpasqua/JSONService/README.md

 # JSONService
- A small utlitiy library for the ESP8266 which makes it easy to issue GET or POST requests and return a JSON response
+A small utlitiy library for the ESP8266 which makes it easy to issue GET or POST requests and return a JSON response which is parsed using the [ArduinoJson](https://github.com/bblanchon/ArduinoJson) library.

 ## Dependencies

 ### Libraries
 The following third party libraries are used by this library:

 * [Arduino-Log](https://github.com/thijse/Arduino-Log)
-* [ArduinoJson (v6)](https://github.com/bblanchon/ArduinoJson) You must use at least version 6.15 which added filtering.
+* [ArduinoJson](https://github.com/bblanchon/ArduinoJson) You must use at least version 6.15 which added filtering.

 #### Services
 There are no dependencies on external services